agsheves/Decis-Country-Data-API/README.md

 $ curl -u me@example.com:your_passWord https://api.decis.ai/_/api/countrydata

 ```
-Replace 'me@example.com' with your registered username and 'your_passWord' with your personal Decis API key.
+Replace 'me@example.com' with your registered username and 'your_passWord' with your Decis login information.

 # Response Structure
-Results from the API are presented in JSON with the following fields.
+Results from the API are presented in JSON with the following fields available.
 (Items marked with an * are provided in the test API.)

 | Field                                | Format                | Description |
 | ------------------------------------ | --------------------- | ----------- |